libishm/moveit1_ur/README.md

 ## Docker

+This container will access to the users home directory and logged in as the user with their password and x sever access.
 The .docker folder of this repo contains convenience hell scripts for building and running the Docker container.
 These should be run from the root of the repo.

 ### Docker installation